arsalan86/configger-rs/README.md

 # configger

-configger wants to be a scalable, versatile and light weight configuration file manager for linux
+configger wants to be a scalable, versatile and light weight configuration file manager for linux, written in rust

   - track configuration files for changes
   - differential backups with version control and history